-The following hazardous substances and facilities are not subject to the provisions of this section.
+The following hazardous substances and facilities are not subject to the provisions of this section:

-- 1. Fuel contained in tanks of motor vehicles, boats, aircraft and small engines. - 2.
-The storage and use of hazardous consumer products in domestic quantities, including flammable gases. - 3.
-The storage of hazardous consumer products for sale in retail outlets, e.g. supermarkets, hardware shops and pharmacies. - 4.
-Gas and oil pipelines. - 5.
-Trade waste sewers, or waste treatment and disposal facilities.
+(a) Fuel contained in tanks of motor vehicles, boats, aircraft and small engines.

+- (b) The storage and use of hazardous consumer products in domestic quantities, including flammable gases. - (c) The storage of hazardous consumer products for sale in retail outlets, eg supermarkets, hardware shops and pharmacies. - (d) Gas and oil pipelines. - (e) Trade waste sewers, or waste treatment and disposal facilities.

-19.3.2 Permitted activities
+9.3.2 Permitted Activities

-- (a) Any hazardous facility involving hazardous substances that are less than or equal to the threshold quantities as contained in Table 1 in rule 19.3.5 for the zone in which it is located. - (b) Service stations which store fuels not exceeding the following volumes using the following methods:

-petrol - 100,000 litres in underground storage tanks

-diesel - 50,000 litres in underground storage tanks

-LPG - 6 tonnes single vessel storage

-that complies with the relevant following codes of practice or Standard:
+- (a) Any hazardous facility involving hazardous substances that are less than or equal to the threshold quantities as contained in Table 1 in Rule 9.4 for the zone in which it is located. - (b) Service stations which store fuels not exceeding the following volumes using the following methods: - petrol 100,000 litres in underground storage tanks - diesel 50,000 litres in underground storage tanks - LPG six tonnes single vessel storage that complies with the relevant following codes of practice or Standard: